pradeeprajkumar/Playgrounds/README.md

 # Playgrounds
-A collection of playgrounds that I have created/used for various reasons.
+A collection of playgrounds that I have created/used for various reasons like Interview practice, Swift concepts, etc.

-Added swift code thats used for interview practice.